ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/migrate-from-td.md

 1. There are no addditional restrictions on the programming languages or framework used; the same MoJ-wide [technical guidance](https://ministryofjustice.github.io/technical-guidance/) applies.

+1. Application endpoints can only be reached over HTTPS, with the TLS part terminated at the Ingress.
+   i.
+Direct TCP connections initiated **from** outside the cluster are not allowed.
+   i.
+Connections **to** resources outside the cluster are allowed, and pods will be NATed to the IPs of the VPC gateways (addresses pinned to the #ask-cloud-platform channel).
+   i.
+UDP is not implemented.

 1. Applications must log their entire output to STDOUT/STDERR.
    i.
 A cluster-shared service (fluentd) automatically collects all the outputs and sends them to [ElasticSearch][kibana] with no explicit configuration needed.
    i.
 Services that capture the output to re-format or send to a different destination can be run as multi-container pods, but may be superfluous.